-The AYA Cancer Network Aotearoa: A membership organisation
+The AYA Cancer Network Aotearoa: A Membership Organisation

 The Network is a membership organisation that connects hands-on health professionals and support providers from many disciplines and organisations.
 This includes medical, nursing, allied health and NGO sector specialists.
-The aim of the network is to find new and innovative ways of delivering care to all AYAs diagnosed with cancer and ultimately, to improve outcomes.
+The aim of the network is to find new and innovative ways of delivering care to all AYAs diagnosed with cancer and to improve outcomes.

 Young people and their whānau are central to the work undertaken by the Network.
 Opportunities are created for young people to shape, design and contribute to policy.
 This may include Network activities, Network Governance and the development of AYA cancer services.

 Furthermore, the Network is resourced to provide the clinical guidance and project management expertise to translate the ideas and knowledge of passionate practitioners and young people into implementable national solutions.
 Small project and working groups are utilised to provide advice, recommendations as well as action plans on specific areas of AYA cancer service delivery.